Kaelancode/Kae_MNIST/README.md

 Details on building model:
 [Demo Notebook with Augemented Mnist](https://github.com/Kaelancode/Kaerebrum-Public/blob/main/Augment%20Mnist%20with%20Kaerebrum.ipynb)

-So this model that will be built on augmented data by altering the existing MNIST dataset.
+Therefore this model that will be built on augmented data by altering the existing MNIST dataset.
-Other feature including
+Other features including
 1. Gellery to save and view predicted the images and validate them - Completed
 2. A validator login to validate the images - TBC
 3. Dashboard to provide analytics on the data collected - TBC